rohanbhatia/textbook-exchange/README.md

 - User Email: Sign up yourself using REAL EMAIL
 - User Password: Up to you
 __The site does in fact send an email out.
 The email is coded into the server and is temporary (so don't hack the server please).
 Also use a real email!__
+NOTE: The email will be coming from donotreply_uoftextbook@timothylock.ca.
+It WILL appear as unauthenticated mail and will likely be put into spam.

 ##Setup (see lab 6 notes for db setup)<BR>